 We must all adhere to rules enforced by local councils and highways agencies.
 The night before, or on the mornings you are open, place the A3 signs at key roadside junctions.
 We cannot guarantee that any placed on a highway will remain.
 Use the A4 sign outside your studio.
-After you have closed please remove all signs and store them safely so that they can be used again next year.
+After you have closed please remove all signs and store them safely.

 Are there any hints and tips from previous open studios artists?

-• Some artists, especially those in the centres of Malvern or Worcester, can have a lot of visitors appearing at the same time, so be prepared for that scenario and think about how you will manage numbers.
+- Some artists, especially those in the centres of Malvern or Worcester, can have a lot of visitors appearing at the same time, so be prepared for that scenario and think about how you will manage numbers.
 Consider asking a friend or family member to help you.

 - Display your work well and help the visitors engage with it perhaps by